marshallhelenm/tome-frontend/README.md

 ## Status
 Tome was initially created as a final project for Flatiron School's Software Engineering Immersive.
-It is still in p
+It is still in progress, with plans to streamline and add additional features.

 ## Tech/framework
 Tome utilizes a Ruby on Rails backend and JavaScript front end, with React and Redux.
 Styling utilizes Semantic UI React.